 By default, interfaces on the same security level cannot communicate with each other, and packets cannot enter and exit the same interface.
-This section describes how to enable inter-interface communication when interfaces are on the same security level.
+This section describes how to enable inter-interface communication when interfaces are on the same security level, and how to enable intra-interface communication.